View Current

 Security

-(21) The University will at all times provide a secure an environment for the storage, transportation and display of the CDU Art Collection.
+(21) The University will provide a secure an environment for the storage, transportation and display of the CDU Art Collection.

 Access

-(22) The CDU Art Collection will be made available to staff members and students for teaching and research wherever possible, and will more generally be made available to the broader community through:
+(22) The CDU Art Collection will be made available to employees and students for teaching and research wherever possible, and will more generally be made available to the broader community through:

 1. exhibitions in the Art Gallery;